 Here a few tips to test your system out yourself:

-- Turn on your air condition to the coldest setting, make sure all the vents are working and that the air is cold
+- Turn on your air conditioner to the coldest setting, make sure all the vents are working and that the air is cold

-- Test the air condition fan speeds, you should have varying fan speeds from low to high
+- Check the air condition fan speeds; you should have varying fan speeds from low to high

 - If you smell a foul odor when the air conditioner is turned on, it means there may be a buildup of bacteria or mold in the system.
 Have this taken care of right away by your service professional as you don’t want to aggravate your allergies or subject your kids to condensed mold spores.